The dangers of drunk driving

 Bartenders need to be more weary of their customers and cut them off when drunk.
 Friends need to take the keys away from their drunk friends.
 And people need to hold themselves accountable and make better decisions.
 Call a cab, call a friend or hide your keys when you’ve been drinking – this way you can keep not only yourself safe, but you can keep other innocent people out of harm’s way.

 If you’ve been injured in a car accident, you should always seek medical attention first and foremost.
-After that, seek legal advice from a trusted and experienced car accident attorney, like the ones at Darrell Castle & Associates.
+After that, seek legal advice from a trusted and experienced car accident attorney, like our firm.
+When it comes to working with an auto accident lawyer Memphis, TN places its trust in, Darrell Castle & Associates strives to be the best.

 We hope you never to have go through a situation like this, but sometimes things happen out of our control.
 If you or a loved one has been injured in a car accident due to the fault of someone else, that “someone else” should be held accountable.
 That’s why we’ll work on your behalf to fight for the compensation you deserve for your medical bills, lost wages from time off work, pain, suffering and more.